This is what Samsung's folding phone may look like

 We know Samsung is experimenting with the concept of folding smartphones.
 Mobile head DJ Koh has said we can expect one as early as 2018.
 There was also this patent for a phone that folds down at the center.
 The rumor flame was further stoked when a model number for an unknown Galaxy phone was found on the Samsung website.
 Some believe that this could be Samsung's folding phone.

-Thanks to a document said to be a new Samsung patent application filed with the World Intellectual Property Organization (WIPO), we have an idea of how a foldable Samsung phone oculd look.
+Thanks to a document said to be a new Samsung patent application filed with the World Intellectual Property Organization (WIPO), we have an idea of how a foldable Samsung phone could look.
+(See the gallery here or below.)

 Turns out, it might look a lot like the ZTE Axon M, a two-screen device that can be viewed four ways, and opens to make one big 6.75-inch screen.
 (Or like the Nintendo 3DS, if you prefer.)

-In it, Samsung shows off a folding phone concept that has two separate displays connected by hinges at the bottom and top, instead of with a central seam like the Axon M looks.
+In it, Samsung shows off a folding phone concept that has two separate displays connected by hinges at the bottom and top, instead of with a central seam like the Axon M.

 It differs from the Axon M in other ways, too.
 First, it incorporates Samsung's curved edge-to-edge displays, which may aid in the illusion that you are looking at one big screen when the phone is opened up.
 The Axon M, on the other hand, has bezels on the sides of its screens, which make for a big black bar when the phone is opened up.
 Additionally, the hinges in the patent allow the phone to open a full 360 degrees, while the Axon M can only go 180 degrees.